atan009/vimrc/README.md

 ###Plugin #9 - Fugitive:
 ------------------------
 As a git user, fugitive is probably the most useful plugin in this tutorial.
-It is a Git wrapper that collects and creates a lot of shortcuts of git.
-With fugitive, user can add, push, commit, checkout status or branches, and do any other things that they can do with `git`, but a lot faster.
+It is a Git wrapper that collects and creates a lot of shortcuts for git.
+With fugitive, users can add, push, commit, checkout status or branches, and do any other things that they can do with `git`, but a lot faster.

 To make it easier, here are a list of fugitive commands: